 This is an easy peasy recipe to put together and the result is much more than the sum of its parts.

 This pumpkin bar recipe is a perfect way to satisfy your pumpkin cravings.

-The full printable recipe is below
+The full printable Recipe Card is below

 Leave a comment to let me know how you liked them!

-Also, check out these delicious recipes:
+Also, check out these Dessert recipes:

 - Pumpkin Bread Pudding with Caramel Sauce